Hemideina crassidens: Diet

+Hemideina crassidens, like other Hemideina, is an omnivore.
+It feeds primarily on plants and has been observed in the wild feeding upon species such as kawakawa (Piper excelsum), kōtukutuku (Fuchsia excorticata) and rangiora (Brachyglottis repanda).
+However, in captive conditions they have been recorded feeding on a much broader range of plant species, indicating they have very general plant preferences.
+The species typically consumes leaves, but also feeds on flowers and fruit.
+Despite primarily feeding on plants, H. crassidens also opportunistically feeds on invertebrates, both dead and alive.
+In one experiment where captive H. crassidens individuals were given a choice of moths, fruit, leaves and seeds to feed on, H. crassidens most frequently ate the moths and fruit.
+Despite this preference, H. crassidens is known to be able to survive on a purely plant based diet in captive conditions.

 Distribution and habitat

 Hemideina crassidens is endemic to New Zealand.
 Populations are distributed between the Ruapehu district and Wellington district of the North Island, and in the Westland district of the South Island.
 A closely related native tree wētā, Hemideina thoracica, is widely distributed in the northern two-thirds of the North Island New Zealand.
 It has been suggested that H thoracica competitively excludes H. crassidens from warmer northern regions of the North Island.
 On Mt Taranaki, H. crassidens is found only at elevations above ~700 m asl, and H. thoracica is found lower down the slopes where temperatures are slightly warmer.

 Hemideina crassidens is a nocturnal and arboreal.
 This species uses holes in tree branches to hide during the day.
 They usually live in tree holes, suggesting a reliance on forest.
 However, many extant tree wētā populations occupy scrub habitats or even use rock refuges when trees are not available.